-Many think the foods sold at discount retailers are expired, but that’s not the case.
+Not sure about buying foods at T.J.Maxx or Ross?
+Many people think the foods sold at discount retailers are expired, but that’s just not the case.
 Next time you’re in one of these stores, look for discounted high-end goods — they’re perfect for gift baskets and dinner parties!

-Look for farmers locally who offer to butcher, kill, and wrap your beef for free.
-You only need to pick it up and buy a bigger freezer.
-The best rates I’ve seen recently range from $4.25-$6.50/lb.
+All you need to do is pick it up — and probably buy a bigger freezer.
+The best rates for beef I’ve seen recently range from $7.27 – $13.04 per pound.
 And we’re talking about non-GMO, 100% grass-fed local beef — quality stuff!

 3. Get spices at the Asian supermarket.

-The cheapest cumin at Walmart is a generic brand and costs $2.44.
-You’ll find the same spice for at least a dollar less at your local Asian market.
-The variety of spices is better too; you may just need to buy refillable containers since a lot of them come in bags versus bottles.
+The cheapest cumin at Walmart is their generic brand, which costs $4.16 for 4.5 ounces.
+You’ll find the same spice for at least a dollar cheaper at your local Asian market.
+The variety of spices is better, too.

-4. Fresh vegetables are also cheap at Asian markets.
+4. Fresh vegetables are also cheap at Asian food markets.

-I recently went to Fred Meyer for bok choy and found it for $1.49/lb.
-I can get the same stuff for only $0.89/lb. at my local Asian food mart — $0.10 less than the national supermarket average.
+I recently went to Kroger for bok choy and found it for $1.79 a pound.
+I can get the same stuff for only $0.89 a pound at my local Asian food mart — $0.40 less than the national supermarket average.

-Snow peas, lemongrass, bean sprouts, Chinese broccoli, ginger root, and several types of bok choy and mushrooms are just some of the veggies you’ll find.
+Snow peas, lemongrass, bean sprouts, Chinese broccoli, ginger root, and several types of bok choy and mushrooms are just some of the veggies you’ll find at Asian markets.

 TIP: Use the Ibotta rebate app to save on wine and beer at grocery stores and restaurants.
-Simply select a wine or beer offer, make the purchase, and submit a photo of your receipt into the app to receive cash back via PayPal.
+All you have to do is select a wine or beer offer, make the purchase, and submit a photo of your receipt into the app to receive cash back via PayPal.

 6. Get fresh bread at Dollar Tree.

-Why pay around $3.49 for Oroweat bread at Target when you can get the same stuff for a buck at Dollar Tree?
-Inventory varies per store, but I’ve seen Oroweat and Thomas’ regularly at my local branch.
+Why pay around $4.29 for Oroweat bread at Target when you can get the same stuff for a buck at Dollar Tree?
+Inventory varies per store, but I’ve seen Oroweat and Thomas’ bread regularly at my local store.

-TIP: Use manufacturer coupons at Dollar Tree.
+TIP: Use manufacturer coupons to maximize your savings at Dollar Tree.
 For the best deal, check the fine print and use coupons that don’t have a size restriction.
 You can often get products for pennies or even free!

 7. Also find brand-name frozen and refrigerated foods at Dollar Tree.

-Other brands I’ve seen include Atkins, Hormel, John Morrell, and Michelina’s.
+Other brands I’ve seen at Dollar Tree include Atkins, Hormel, John Morrell, and Michelina’s.

 8. Purchase dog food on Amazon.

-TIP: Right now you can save 20% on your first delivery when you choose to order pet products through Subscribe & Save.
-Learn more about Subscribe & Save in What’s the Schtick with Amazon Subscribe & Save?
+TIP: You can save up to 15% on your first delivery when you choose to order pet products through Amazon Subscribe & Save.

 9. Get milk at drugstores like CVS.

-Although the regular price tends to be higher than what you’d find at a grocery store, CVS often offers sale prices and ExtraBucks promotions that can be stacked with regional newspaper coupons.
+Now on to how you can save: Although the regular price tends to be higher than what you’d find at a grocery store, CVS often offers sale prices and ExtraBucks promotions that you can stack with regional newspaper coupons.

-10. Buy baking products at Walgreens and other drugstores.
+10. Buy baking products at Walgreens or other drugstores.